Both Google and Facebook are incredibly powerful advertising platforms, but which one is the best for lead generation?

 This allows you to go beyond metrics like traffic and referrals and determine exactly where marketing efforts are paying off for a client’s bottom line.

-As you target channels and plan campaigns for 2018, consider taking the time to review your metrics from 2017 and see which drove the highest revenue.
+As you target channels and plan campaigns, consider taking the time to review your metrics from last year and see which drove the highest revenue.

 In the end, social shares, traffic, and leads are meaningless if they’re not ultimately growing revenue.